-My name is Darren Majak.
-I am a graduate of Engineering at Alberta, two times over.
-With a B.Sc. in Electrical Engineering in 2017 and an M.Sc. in Electrical Engineering - Microsystems and Nanodevices in 2020.
-I am also Chair of the Community Subcouncil on ENGGYAC.
-Our subcouncil’s goal is to foster the growth of the alumni community and serve the general public as a whole.
+My name is Jason Tao, and I am a recent graduate of Engineering at Alberta with a B.Sc. in Civil Engineering (2022).
+I also serve as the Chair of the Community Subcouncil on ENGGYAC, where we help foster the growth of the alumni community and develop community-building initiatives.

-Graduating from Engineering at Alberta is a huge accomplishment!
-I am sure you will want to get away from campus as fast as possible and be able to start the next chapter in your life.
+Graduating from engineering at the University of Alberta is a huge accomplishment!
+As such, I’m sure you want to get away from campus as fast as possible and start the next chapter in your life.
 However, I encourage all graduates to take the time to look back on their accomplishments over the course of their degree, the memories, the challenges, and the friends.
-Take note of all that you have learned, not only in the classrooms and labs but also from your fellow classmates.
+Reflect on all you have learned, not only in the classrooms and labs but also from your fellow classmates.

-My name is Scott LaBuick and I am the Chair of the EnggTALK, a subcouncil within ENGGYAC.
-EnggTALK is a speaker series that is designed to showcase intriguing ideas, spark inspiration, and build a community focussed on connection and innovation.
+Hello!
+My name is Alice Gu and I am the Chair of the EnggTALK, a subcouncil within ENGGYAC.
+EnggTALK is a speaker series that is designed to showcase intriguing ideas, spark inspiration, and build a community focused on connection and innovation.
 Our goal is that through diverse and interesting events, we can provide opportunities for young engineering alumni to learn, engage and connect with each other in a supportive and encouraging atmosphere.

 On behalf of myself and the EnggTALK team, we are very excited to congratulate you on all your incredible accomplishments over the past few years and welcome you to the engineering alumni community.
 As a new engineering alumni, you now have access to an incredible network of engineers across the world and multiple engaging events like EnggTALK.
 Through EnggTALK, we hope to help young engineers learn more about what they can do with their engineering degree, how to navigate the professional world, and ways to develop themselves on all levels of life.